Sanket22Kamble/M1_Operations_Utility/1_Requirements/README.md

 * WEAKNESSES

-  Do not inlude all the operations rather have onlty addition,subtraction multiplication, division ,modulas ,power and factorial.
+  Do not inlude all the operations rather have only addition,subtraction multiplication, division ,modulas ,power and factorial.

 * OPPORTUNITIES